Study in Australia with AEN

 Student exchange with universities belonging to the AEN network are carried out under the Utrecht Network, which cooperates with Australian (AEN) and US universities (MAUI).
 Further information on student exchange with MAUI members is available here.

-The AEN (Australian-European Network) unites seven universities in Australia: Edith Cowan University in Perth, Deakin University in Victoria, Griffith University in Queensland, Western Sydney University and Macquarie University in Sydney, University of Tasmania and University of Wollongong.
+The AEN (Australian-European Network) unites six universities in Australia: Edith Cowan University in Perth, Deakin University in Victoria, Griffith University in Queensland, Western Sydney University in Sydney, University of Tasmania and University of Wollongong.

 Students of all specialities and levels of study can apply.
 However, in selecting a university, it is important to make sure which programmes are offered - some universities do not admit exchange students to all specialities (law and medical studies are most commonly excluded).
 Further information is available on the AEN website.